NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/overview.md

 ## Settings tab

-In this tab, you can configure the volatile **XTerm Scrollback** buffer for the console and the size of the persistent **History File**.
+In this tab, you can configure the size of the following settings:

+* **XTerm Scrollback** buffer for storing the console output.
+The buffer value persists between app sessions.
+* **History File** for storing the command history between app sessions.

 ## About tab